CardSorting/DreamBeeSQL/README.md

 ## 🚀 Runtime ORM Features

-NOORMME is a **complete runtime ORM** that fixes everything wrong with traditional ORMs by providing dynamic database operations without requiring build-time code generation.
-This makes it perfect for production applications where you need a full ORM with immediate productivity.
+NOORMME is a **complete runtime ORM** that makes SQLite files behave like PostgreSQL servers by providing dynamic database operations without requiring build-time code generation.
+This makes it perfect for production applications where you need enterprise database capabilities in a simple file.

 ### 🔍 Dynamic Table Discovery
 NOORMME automatically discovers your database schema at runtime and provides dynamic access to tables and columns: